 Five games.
-That’s all it took for former Georgia Bulldogs quarterback Eric Zeier — a nationally-scouted, five-star recruit homegrown in Marietta, Georgia — to supplant returning starter Greg Talley as the frontman in Athens.
+That’s all it took for former Georgia Bulldogs quarterback Eric Zeier — a nationally-scouted, five-star high school recruit homegrown in Marietta, Georgia — to supplant returning starter Greg Talley as the frontman in Athens.
 But this wasn’t a plug-and-play scenario; Zeier, a true freshman, came off the bench to upset sixth-ranked Clemson, lighting up the Tigers for 249 yards and two touchdown passes.

 There was no doubt whose team the Bulldogs were from that moment on.